 Nicole Hudson

-Nicole Hudson is a seasoned Strategic Business Connector based in Pittsburgh, Pennsylvania, with more than 20 years of experience bridging small businesses to success through tailored programming, education, and expert consulting.
+Nicole Hudson is a strategic business connector based in Pittsburgh, Pennsylvania, with over a decade of experience in economic development, supplier readiness, and small business growth.
 She currently serves as the Director of the Center of Excellence in Supply Chain under the Small Business Development Center at the University of Pittsburgh, where she designs and implements programs that prepare businesses to compete for institutional contracts with major organizations such as UPMC.
-Nicole’s work emphasizes the full-cycle approach of combining business education, capacity-building, and direct alignment with contracting opportunities to ensure her clients can successfully access and utilize these opportunities.

 • Indiana University of Pennsylvania- B.A.